-On March 13, 2024, we executed an amendment to our Second Amended and Restated Credit Agreement ("Second Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank"), which provides for a revolving line of credit ("Credit Line") through April 30, 2025.
-We expect to renew our credit agreement with U.S. Bank prior to its expiration.
-The Credit Line may be used for working capital and other general corporate purposes including acquisitions, share repurchases and capital expenditures.
+On March 13, 2024, we executed an amendment to our Second Amended and Restated Credit Agreement ("Second Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank"), which provides for a revolving line of credit ("U.S. Credit Line") through April 30, 2025.
+We expect to renew our credit agreement with U.S. Bank prior to its expiration; however, no assurance can be given that future financing will be available or, if available, that we will be offered terms satisfactory to us.
+The U.S. Credit Line may be used for working capital and other general corporate purposes including acquisitions, share repurchases and capital expenditures.

-The Credit Line has a maximum availability up to \$100.0 million, subject to meeting certain financial conditions, including an accounts receivable coverage ratio ("AR Ratio").
-This AR Ratio is calculated monthly and adjusts the current Credit Line total availability.
-At March 31, 2024, the Credit Line total availability was \$52.2 million based upon the AR Ratio.
-At April 3, 2024, the Credit Line total availability was \$61.3 million based upon the AR Ratio.
+The U.S. Credit Line has a maximum availability up to \$100.0 million, subject to meeting certain financial conditions, including an accounts receivable coverage ratio ("AR Ratio").
+This AR Ratio is calculated monthly and adjusts the current U.S. Credit Line total availability.
+At September 30, 2024, the U.S. Credit Line total availability was \$65.6 million based upon the AR Ratio.
+At October 11, 2024, the U.S. Credit Line total availability was \$67.0 million based upon the AR Ratio.

-Amounts available for borrowing under the Credit Line are reduced by the balance of any outstanding letters of credit, of which there were none at March 31, 2024 and December 31, 2023.
+Amounts available for borrowing under the U.S. Credit Line are reduced by the balance of any outstanding letters of credit, of which there were none at September 30, 2024 and December 31, 2023.

-All obligations under the Credit Line are secured by substantially all of our U.S. personal property and tangible and intangible assets, as well as a guaranty of the Credit Line by our wholly-owned subsidiary, Universal Electronics BV.
+All obligations under the U.S. Credit Line are secured by substantially all of our U.S. personal property and tangible and intangible assets, as well as a guaranty of the U.S. Credit Line by our wholly-owned subsidiary, Universal Electronics BV.

-Under the Second Amended Credit Agreement, we may elect to pay interest on the Credit Line based on the Secured Overnight Financing Rate ("SOFR") plus a 3.00% margin.
+Under the Second Amended Credit Agreement, we may elect to pay interest on the U.S. Credit Line based on the Secured Overnight Financing Rate ("SOFR") plus a 3.00% margin.
 The amendment also introduces a facility fee of 0.25%.
-The interest rates in effect at March 31, 2024 and December 31, 2023 were 8.31% and 8.06%, respectively.
+The interest rates in effect at September 30, 2024 and December 31, 2023 were 7.83% and 8.06%, respectively.

 The Second Amended Credit Agreement includes financial covenants and contains other customary affirmative and negative covenants and events of default.
-From January 1, 2024, to September 30, 2024, our covenants are based upon EBITDA.
-From October 1, 2024 to December 31, 2024, our covenants are based upon a minimum fixed charge coverage ratio.
-Subsequent to December 31, 2024, our covenants are based upon a minimum fixed charge coverage ratio and a maximum cash flow leverage ratio.
-At March 31, 2024, we were in compliance with the covenants and conditions of the Second Amended Credit Agreement.
+From January 1, 2024 to September 30, 2024, our covenants are based upon EBITDA.
+From October 1, 2024 to December 31, 2024, our covenants will be based upon a minimum fixed charge coverage ratio.
+Subsequent to December 31, 2024, our covenants will be based upon a minimum fixed charge coverage ratio.
+At September 30, 2024, we were in compliance with the covenants and conditions of the Second Amended Credit Agreement.

-At March 31, 2024 and December 31, 2023, we had \$46.0 million and \$55.0 million outstanding under the Credit Line, respectively.
-At March 31, 2024, our remaining availability under our Credit Line was \$6.2 million.
-Our total interest expense on borrowings was \$1.3 million and \$1.4 million during the three months ended March 31, 2024 and 2023, respectively.
+At September 30, 2024 and December 31, 2023, we had \$37.0 million and \$55.0 million outstanding under the U.S. Credit Line, respectively.
+At September 30, 2024, our remaining availability under our U.S. Credit Line was \$28.6 million.
+Our total interest expense on borrowings under the U.S. Credit Line was \$1.0 million and \$1.6 million during the three months ended September 30, 2024 and 2023, respectively.
+Our total interest expense on borrowings under the U.S. Credit Line was \$3.5 million and \$4.5 million during the nine months ended September 30, 2024 and 2023, respectively.